zesterer/thoth/README.md

 ## Building

-Make sure you have an "i386-elf" build target version of gcc and binutils installed in a system-accessible location
+Make sure you have an "i386-elf" build target version of gcc and binutils installed in a system-accessible location.

 Thoth uses the SCons build system.
 To compile the kernel, simply run scons in the root of the repository.